GoogleChromeLabs/squoosh/src/features/README.md

 …will be bundled into the worker and exposed via comlink as `shout()`.

+# Folders

+Within a feature, files in the:

+- `client` folder will be part of the client project.
+- `worker` folder will be part of the worker project.
+- `shared` folder will be part of the shared project.
+Both the client and worker projects can access the shared project.

 # Encoder format

 Encoders must have the following: